 Dams play an integral role in water management within the Trent-Severn system and therefore are essential for public safety.
 The Coboconk Dam rehabilitation project will involve the replacement of the concrete deck and repairs to the dam’s structure, as well as the replacement of guard railings.
+Safe public access across the dam itself will be created by constructing a pedestrian walkway or area that is separated from the operating deck.
 Overall, this rehabilitation project will ensure that the dam is reliable, functional, meets current safety codes and standards, and that its water management capabilities are optimized.

 During construction, intermittent machinery noise and increased truck traffic can be expected as a part of the project.
-Flaggers will be provided for short duration lane closures.
 Water management capabilities and water levels will not be affected during the course of construction.
-Sluices not normally in full operation may be utilized in order to facilitate construction activities.
-Residents with docks in close proximity to the dam that will be affected by the changed flows will be notified in advance.
+Further, the project will be conducted in a way that minimizes the in-water footprint.